makyo/writing/fiction/all-of-time-at-once/original.md

 We set about getting him ready to go.
 Through polite chatter, I learned that he was just moving back to Boulder after a leave of absence and he learned that my name was Joseph.
 I mentioned earlier that people from Boulder tend to be friendly (and liberal, and new-age...), but the way Nick was opening up, he must've lived there quite a long time.
 I didn't exactly mind, but I wasn't quite yet on the same level as him.

-By the time we finished emptying my can of gas into his dusty truck, I'd agreed to let Nick pay me for the gass and the quarter tank's worth needed to fill my truck (mostly because I was broke), and, addicts that we both were, we agreed to stop by at a nearby coffee shop afterwards, since neither of us had anything to do afterwards.
+By the time we finished emptying my can of gas into his dusty truck, I'd agreed to let Nick pay me for the gas and the quarter tank's worth needed to fill my truck (mostly because I was broke), and, addicts that we both were, we agreed to stop by at a nearby coffee shop afterwards, since neither of us had anything to do afterwards.

 Our discussion moved onto current events over two mochas, mine with a shot of peppermint in it (trendy, but tasty).
 We'd tried talking about ourselves, to be friendly, but we mostly ended up just skirting interesting details and pretending to reveal our secrets.
 By silent agreement, we decided that neither of us knew each other well enough to continue on such a subject, so we moved onto something more neutral.

-"They say that, since he pled insanity, even though he pled guilty to rape, they're going to charge her with prostitution."
+"They say that, since he plead insanity, even though he plead guilty to rape, they're going to charge her with prostitution."
 Nick was saying.
 "It's like they're taking the 'asking for it' argument to a new extreme: having insane people rape you is your fault or something."

 "That's...stupid," I say slowly, feeling fairly stupid myself.
 "You'd think they'd have some common sense about these things."
 My mind was moving slow, like it does when you've not had any sleep the night before.
 I wasn't tired, I was just thinking with all the speed of a bottle of molasses.
 Of course, that didn't stop my elitist emotions from riling up against the stupidity of a nation.